Peliha-ip/The-Cold-Above/README.md

 - When a conjured slime attacks the player, they get poison and nausea for a minute.
 They stay stationary and attack with projectiles.
 - Conjured slime blocks give the player nausea for 15 seconds every tick they're touching it.
 - A chiller is just like a creeper, but they also give the player freezing damage when exploding.
+- The red dragon can be found in Barotherm.
+Unlike the enderdragon, they tameable and can even reproduce.

 Items:
 - Maple boat